Botox treatment for muscle spasticity

 Physiotherapy is also part of the treatment and aids the injection's effectiveness.

-Suitability for Botox
+Suitability for BTA

 Usually the assessment team may include a consultant, paediatrician, paediatric neurologist or orthopaedic surgeon, and a physiotherapist.
 An orthotist or occupational therapist may also be present.